gravitational/webapps/packages/teleterm/README.md

 be set to the account email address associated with the developer ID. `APPLE_PASSWORD` must be [an app-specific password](https://support.apple.com/en-us/HT204397), not the account password.

+## App behavior

+### Making tsh available to use outside of Connect

+* On Linux, a post install script creates a symlink in /usr/bin to tsh bundled with Connect.
+* On Windows, the `bin` directory in the resources dir is added to the `Path` env var during installation.
+* On macOS, the user can execute `tsh install` from the command bar.
+The command executes a script which symlinks the tsh bundled with Connect to `/usr/local/bin`.

 ## Architecture

 ### Resource lifecycle